akchi/Data_Cleansing/README.md

 # Data Cleansing

-This project aims to explore and understand the data first before fixing the anomalies within it.
-The dataset used for this is a food delivery data of a restaurant in Melbourne, Australia.
+This project aims to explore and understand the data to identify potential anamolies.
+After which, the anamolies are resolved using suitable imputation methods.

-The datasets:
+<b>Datasets:</b>

+Food delivery data of a restaurant in Melbourne, Australia.

 <ul>
   <li> <b>dirty_data.csv</b> : carries rows with at most one anomaly in it.</li>